Jenna Buglioni: International play

-On December 19, 2019, Buglioni was selected to Canada at the 2020 IIHF World Women's U18 Championship.
-During the tournament she recorded one goal and three assists in five games and won a silver medal.
+On December 19, 2019, Buglioni was selected to represent Canada at the 2020 IIHF World Women's U18 Championship in Bratislava, Slovakia.
+During the tournament, she recorded one goal and three assists for four points in five games.
+In the gold medal game on January 2, 2020, Canada faced the United States in a hard-fought 77-minute battle.
+Canada lost 1–2 in overtime, earning the silver medal.
+Following the tournament, Buglioni and defender Kendall Cooper were named to the Media All-Star Team.